Kingscourt: History

-Cabra Castle, an early 19th-century 'Gothick-style' castle, is located very near the town, being on the R179 road (known locally as the Carrickmacross Road).
+Cabra Castle, an early 19th-century 'Gothic-style' castle, is located very near the town, being on the R179 road (known locally as the Carrickmacross Road).
 The castle was originally called Cormey Castle and was built on the site of an earlier Cormey Castle which had been destroyed during the Cromwellian War.
 The castle has, in recent years, been restored and expanded and is now a four-star hotel which is popular for weddings.

+The first significant evangelical action by The Irish Society for Promoting the Education of the Native Irish through the Medium of Their Own Language was in Kingscourt, in 1822 by Rev. Robert Winning, supported by the local landlord Baron Farnham.

 Architecture

 The local Catholic church, which is perched high above the town, contains stained glass windows by the renowned Irish artist Evie Hone, who also provided designs for Eton College Chapel.
+The local Church of Ireland, St. Ernan's, Lisasturrin, Enniskeen, Kingscourt Parish, a gothic revival church built c.
+1780, has the stained glass Four Evangelists' window (1864), originally in St. Jude's, Dublin, from the William Wailes studio Newcastle-upon-Tyne.

 Economy

 Building supplies company Kingspan is headquartered in the town.
 The company was founded in 1965 and initially known as Kingscourt Construction Group.
 Kingspan is now a constituent company on the Dublin stock market's ISEQ 20 index.

 Environment

 Dún na Rí Forest Park is located a couple of kilometers from Kingscourt.
 Situated in a valley, and formerly part of the Pratt family's Cabra Estate (which was centered on nearby Cabra Castle), Dún na Rí is home to stoat, hare, mink, rabbit and otter, as well as red and grey squirrel along the banks of the River Cabra.
 The park itself borders the Shercock and Carrickmacross roads.
 The original Cabra House (also sometimes known as Cabra Castle) was located within the modern forest park.
 The Pratt dynasty moved into the current Cabra Castle (which is just across the Carrickmacross Road from the forest park's main entrance) in 1813.